 Figures in factor research

 - Professor Eugene Fama of the University of Chicago and Professor Kenneth French of Dartmouth College are widely considered the fathers of factor investing.
 Building on the Capital Asset Pricing Model, a theory of pricing securities and portfolios developed in the early 1960s, Fama and French first sought in the 1980s to demonstrate that certain factors—particularly value, size, and momentum—were critically important in explaining equity market returns.

 - Their landmark 1992 study, published as “The Cross-Section of Expected Stock Returns,” in the Journal of Finance argued that, based on history, focusing on smaller stocks and those with lower relative prices may improve a portfolio’s expected return.
 Subsequent research conducted by University of Rochester Professor Robert Novy-Marx identified profitability as another factor that enhances expected returns.³

 - Fama and French continue their research today, and their work constitutes the foundation of the investment philosophy of Dimensional Fund Advisors, subadvisor of John Hancock Multifactor ETFs.
 These exchange-traded funds (ETFs) are built on the idea that combining specific factors, borne out by decades of rigorous research, can produce better outcomes for investors over the long term.

 1 “Understanding the performance of small-cap stocks,” Dimensional Fund Advisors, 2018 (working paper).

-2 John Hancock Investments, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.
+2 John Hancock Investment Management, Morningstar, Ibbotson, Professor Kenneth R. French, 2016.

 3 Robert Novy-Marx provides consulting services to Dimensional Fund Advisors LP.